-Yitzkor means remembrance in Hebrew and most commonly refers to memorial prayer services held four times a year during Yom Kippur, Sukkot, Passover, and Shavuot.
+Yitzkor means "remembrance" in Hebrew and most commonly refers to memorial prayer services held four times a year during Yom Kippur, Sukkot, Passover and Shavuot.
 Jewish people believe in the eternity of the soul.
-It is common belief that by saying Yitzkor, remembering and giving charity in a loved ones name helps their souls gain merit from our good deeds.
+It is common belief that by saying Yitzkor, remembering a loved one and giving charity in a loved one's name helps his or her soul gain merit from our good deeds.
 Reciting Yitzkor may also serve as a very important and reflective time for individuals honoring and commemorating loved ones.

 When do you say Yitzkor?